secworks/sha256/README.md

 given the init or next signal. the wrapper contains additional data registers.
 This allows you to load a new block while the core is processing the previous block.

+The core supports both sha224 and sha256 modes.
+The default mode is sha256.
+The mode bit is located in the ADDR_CTRL API register and this means that when writing to this register to start processing a block, care must be taken to set the mode bit to the intended mode.
+This means that old code that for example simply wrote 0x01 to initiate SHA256 processing will now initiate SHA224 processing.
+Writing 0x05 will now initiate SHA256 processing.

+Regarding SHA224, it is up to the user to only read seven, not eight words from the digest registers.
+The core will update the LSW too.

 ## ASIC-results ##